bkestelman/welcome-to-python/README.md

 Install python and git

-Go into an empty directory, then from a command line:
+Go into an empty directory, then from a command line or git shell:
 ```
 git clone https://github.com/bkestelman/welcome-to-python
 cd welcome-to-python